isomerpages/moe-kranjipri/_our-curriculum/Total Curriculum Framework/Attributes.md

 reasoning and sound values-based judgements in the choices we make.</p>
 </li>
 </ul>
-<p>These competencies can be taught, demonstrated, and applied through explicit
-instruction, planned authentic learning experiences, as well as teachable moments.
-For sustainable lifelong character development, these competencies must be taught, learnt, and applied within the broader context of values learning so that students understand the purpose and meaningfulness of acquiring these competencies</p>
+<p>understand the purpose and meaningfulness of acquiring these competencies</p>